kandekore/WordpressSharepointFetch/README.md

 A plugin that fetches content from a Sharepoint site and enables the user to add it to WordPress using a shortcode, a workaround for displaying Word Documents as HTML within WordPress pages, but potentially any kind of document can be imported.

-- The Motivation for building this application was I needed a method to display content from complex word documents, keeping index links and images.
+- The Motivation for building this application was I needed a method to display content from complex word documents on a WordPress page, keeping index links and images.
 - The application was built to provide a method of importing content to WordPress sites from SharePoint
 - It solves the problem of having to rebuild documents to display on a website, it also presents an opportunity for end users to use SharePoint as a content managment system.
 - The plugin presents future development opportunities of other ways to handle, display or distribute SharePoint documents